stuebersystems/doc.quattropod.en/docs/mini/firmware-upgrade.md

 In order to benefit from all the latest QuattroPod features you can install the latest firmware update quickly and conveniently via the Internet.
 When you install a new firmware, the previous settings will be included.

 You will need [Internet Access](internet.md).
-When the QuattroPod is connected to your LAN or to your WLAN, an IP address assigned by your network called `Infrustructure IP` will be displayed on the screen as shown below:
+When the QuattroPod is connected to your LAN or to your Wi-Fi, an IP address assigned by your network called `Infrustructure IP` will be displayed on the screen as shown below:

 ![](/assets/img/QuattroPod_IP.png)